limboniatech/limbonia-project-states/README.md

-# limbonia
+# limbonia-project-base
-This repository contains all Limbonia code that hasn't been / can't be broken out into sub-projects
+This repository contains Limbonia code for creating project base

 ## TODO
 Write out the rest of the documentation...